friends at santa monica statebeach park

 Pump it

 Located on the south side of the Santa Monica Pier, Original Muscle Beach was established in the early 1930s.
 It quickly grew from a few tumbling mats and gymnastic bars to the epicenter of the 20th century’s growing fitness movement.
-Today, the collection of rings, bars and other retro equipment is popular as ever.
+Today, the collection of rings, bars and other retro equipment is a popular location for a free, outdoor workout with the beach as your backdrop.

 santa monica pier